 - Assertiveness.
 People feel better about themselves when they feel empowered—assertiveness skills are a key component of feeling empowered.
 Teach good communication, and validate that your child has a right to ask for what they want! (which also then leads to the useful learning opportunities of dealing with it when you don’t get what you wanted.)

 - Give your children permission to have their feelings.
 Even when feelings are uncomfortable, send the message that all feelings are okay.
-(The expression of feelings is another matter, and another blog post.)

 - Cultivate a sense of humor.
 A sense of humor is another key component of resiliency—the ability to bounce back from problems, setbacks, frustrations, failures.

 So there ya go!
 10 ways to help a child’s growing positive self-concept.
-What else would you add to this list?
-Leave a comment below.